Great Barrier Reef Information

 From Coral Watch:

 Explore the magical wonderland of the Great Barrier Reef with Google Earth.
-T a great way to get a clear sense of the Great Barrier Reef’s size and the location of the various destinations.
+This is a great way to get a clear sense of the Great Barrier Reef’s size and location.
+Discover the various destinations that are gateways to the Great Barrier Reef.
 Then, zoom in to see the islands and even dive into the depths to see the marine life beneath the surface.

 Google Underwater Street View